-But what about their hearts?
+What about their hearts?

-Many of the teens we have worked with have walked down this path.
-They are now isolated even further into small towns and villages.
-Kiryl, Sasha, Artyom and Sasha are four young men that are spread out now in three villages over three hours from one another.
-Sergei and Slava have been more fortunate having been placed in the same institution in Kairy.
-Victor and Yura are fortunate as well to be placed together, but in a completely different instuitution in Dnepriany.
-Sasha, separated from his twin brother, now lives over a day's transporation away from him in Zhitomir, and Stas, our newest aqquantance, now friend of 5 years are the 10 young men we desire to bring into Stephen's Home.
+Kyrylo, Sasha, Artem, Olexandr and Sasha are five young men that are spread out now in three villages over three hours from one another.
+Serhii and Slava have been more fortunate having been placed in the same institution in Kairy.
+Vitia and Yura are fortunate as well to be placed together, but in a completely different instuitution in Dnepriany.
+Sasha, separated from his twin brother, now lives over a day's transporation away from him in Zhitomir.
+Kostia, the youngest and most fortunate is now in Stephen's Home and Stas, our newest aquantance, now friend of 5 years, are the 12 young men we desire to bring into Stephen's Home.

 Why?
 What is Stephen's Home?